Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

     * Credit of some sort?
     * Crypto?
     * Thought another way: Transacting, Savings, Investing, Borrowing, Insuring
-1. Which segment of the target community are you targeting?
+1. Which segment of the target market are you targeting?
    * How are you segmenting your community?
       * Age/income?
       * Group Affinity?